Renee Zellweger goes over the rainbow in Judy Garland biopic Judy

 Director Rupert Goold (True Story) chooses to frame his story in a handful of callbacks to Garland’s early days at MGM, with a Weinstein-esque Louis B. Mayer as the big bad wolf who ruthlessly berates his teenage star (she’s ugly, she’s fat-ankled, a thousand girls could take her place), and a scowling chaperone who grimly feeds her uppers to suppress her appetite and downers to knock her out (the consequences, unsurprisingly, lasted the rest of her short life).

-It’s clumsily effective in showing why Garland grew up with a hole she spent decades filling with pills and husbands (altogether, there were five), but it feels unnecessary, too.
-The best scenes in Judy are the small ones that happen off the stage (especially one sweet sequence in which she spontaneously spends an evening with two awestruck fans), and the big ones on it, belting out the songs that made Mayer — and the rest of the world — stop and listen.
+It’s clumsily effective in showing why Garland grew up with a hole she spent decades filling with pills and husbands — altogether, there were five — but it feels unnecessary, too.
+The best scenes in Judy are the small ones that happen off the stage, especially one sweet sequence in which she spontaneously spends an evening with two awestruck fans, and the big ones on it, belting out the songs that stopped men like Mayer in their tracks.

 About those musical numbers: That’s Zellweger’s singing alone, which might seem like a misguided kind of party trick if she didn’t pull it off so well.
 In those moments, it’s not just a legendary voice she’s channeling; it truly does feel like Garland’s heart and soul.
 B